so-park/geoquiz-application/README.md

 ![image](/images/token.png)

 Then you can uncomment the sections router.post('/submission') and router.post('/quizStarted') in the file country.router.js.
-Make sure to change the url to your school's canvas page.
+Make sure to change the url to your institution's canvas page.

 ![image](/images/url.png)